gatsbyjs/gatsby/docs/docs/path-prefix.md

 ### Add the path prefix to paths using `withPrefix`

-For pathnames you construct manually, there’s a helper function, [`withPrefix`](/docs/gatsby-link/#add-the-path-prefix-to-paths-using-withprefix) that prepends your path prefix in production (but doesn’t during development where paths don’t need prefixed).
+For pathnames you construct manually, there’s a helper function, [`withPrefix`](/docs/gatsby-link/#add-the-path-prefix-to-paths-using-withprefix) that prepends your path prefix in production (but doesn’t during development where paths don’t need to be prefixed).

 ### Additional considerations